jonathankoren/wordle-solver/README.md

 a following `*`.
 For example, `a?rose*` indicates that the mystery words has an `a` somewhere in it, an `e` in the fifth position, and does not contain an `r`, `o`, or `s`.

+## Wordle
+Usage: ./wordle.py [word_length] [number_of_games]

+Defaults to words of length 5

+See `--help` for all options.

+Reads from STDIN a guess, and outputs a `solver.py` compatible description of the matching letters.

+Prints out summary statistics when the games are completed.

+## Advanced
+`solver.py` can automatically play `wordle.py`.
+Pass `wordle.py` `--exec`
+with the command line of a Wordle solver.

+`solver.py` has multiple guessing strategies.
+Try passing `--strategy` with the strategy ID, and compare how one strategy compares to the others.

 ## References
 * `words_alpha.txt` taken from https://github.com/dwyl/english-words